 3. Stunning Rock Formations

-The Bale Mountains were formed by volcanic eruptions, and the area consists of six volcanic cones that are all more than 4,000m high.
+The Bale Mountains were formed by volcanic eruptions, and the area consists of six volcanic cones that are all more than 4,000 metres high.
 Erosion by ice, water and wind has created the fascinating geological formations that can be seen in the park today.

 The most intriguing formations are located in the ‘stone forest’ near to Rafu camp, which consists of a surreal collection of basalt pipes and granite boulders.
 The landscape here is quite otherworldly, and makes for some amazing photos!

 Unsurprisingly for such a mountainous area, there are some pretty spectacular views to be found in the park.